usegalaxy-eu/ena-cog-uk-wfs/docs/manual.md

 interaction occurs exclusively through tags that they put on datasets and histories.

-Because they are independent from each other the scripts are also configured independent from one another.
-You will find one `*-job.yml.sample` file per script inside the `job-yml-templates` folder.
+Because they are independent from each other the scripts are also *configured* independent from one another.
+For this purpose, you will find one `*-job.yml.sample` file per script inside the `job-yml-templates` folder.

 To configure any of the scripts: